Dallas Stars: 2011–2013: Continued team struggles

 Tyler Seguin with the Stars in the 2013–14 season.
 The Stars acquired Seguin as a part of a seven-player trade with the Boston Bruins during the 2013 off-season.

-On July 1, 2012, the team signed free agent veterans Jaromir Jagr, Ray Whitney, and Aaron Rome.
+On July 1, 2012, the team signed free agent veterans Jaromír Jágr, Ray Whitney, and Aaron Rome.
 The next day, the Stars traded fan-favorite Steve Ott and Adam Pardy to the Buffalo Sabres in exchange for center Derek Roy.
 When the 2012–13 NHL lockout ended in January 2013 and a 48-game season began the Stars embarked on an up-and-down season, though staying in the race for one of the eight Western Conference playoff spots most of the shortened season.
 In mid-season, forward Michael Ryder was traded to his former team, the Montreal Canadiens, for Erik Cole.
 This shocked many as Ryder has become an almost overnight fan-favorite to Stars fans in his time with Dallas thanks to his stellar 35-goal campaign the previous season in 2011–12.
-Before the trade deadline in early April, the Stars began to falter and team captain Brenden Morrow was traded to the Pittsburgh Penguins; Roy was traded to the Vancouver Canucks; Jagr to the Boston Bruins; and Tomas Vincour to the Colorado Avalanche to close out the NHL trade deadline, all in exchange for draft picks and prospects.
+Before the trade deadline in early April, the Stars began to falter and team captain Brenden Morrow was traded to the Pittsburgh Penguins; Roy was traded to the Vancouver Canucks; Jágr to the Boston Bruins; and Tomáš Vincour to the Colorado Avalanche to close out the NHL trade deadline, all in exchange for draft picks and prospects.
 After all of the trades at the trade deadline, the Stars' remaining young players pulled together to win six of their next eight games, thus propelling the Stars back into the 2013 playoff race.
 However, the Stars would drop their final five games, losing all of them while gaining only one point, eliminating them from playoff contention.
 The Stars had now missed the playoffs for the five straight seasons, continuing to set the all-time record for the franchise (dating back to the franchise's history in Minnesota) for most consecutive seasons without a playoff appearance.